Michael-Girard/Scheduler/README.md

 # Scheduler
-Library with classes, methods, and interfaces for generating a graphical JavaFX Calendar
+A Work-In-Progress Library with classes, methods, and interfaces for generating a graphical JavaFX Calendar